 This course introduces senior undergraduate students to the study of the international political economy.
 It couples a theoretical and empirical examination of the international political economy with hands on, practical engagement with critical negotiations and issues.

-Research Methods in Political Science, 3rd Year, Western University
+Research Methods in Political Science, 3rd Year, The University of Western Ontario

 This course introduces undergraduate students to research design and the use of quantitative and qualitative methods in political science.
 It uses an inverted class structure to facilitate direct experience with a range of research methods.